fadiquader/prevent-router-transition/README.md

-"# prevent-router-transition"
----
+## prevent-router-transition

-Prevent router transition component for react-react-router-dom v4. like facebook when you are trying to leave page and the post box not empty.
+Prevent router transition component for react-react-router-dom v4. like facebook when you are trying to leave page and post editor is not empty.

 ## Screenshot